tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 MUST ignore the extension and proceed with the connection, with the following added behavior:

-- It MUST include the "encrypted_client_hello" extension with the "retry_configs" field set to one or more ECHConfig structures with up-to-date keys.
+- It MUST include the "ech" extension with the "retry_configs" field set to one or more ECHConfig structures with up-to-date keys.
 Servers MAY supply multiple ECHConfig values of different versions.
 This allows a server to support multiple versions at once.